lorenzo-deluca/silence-private-server/README.md

 ## Installation
 Once clone the project, you need to configure and running the server, follow these steps:

-### Determine Your IMEI
+### Find Your IMEI
 First, you need to determine your IMEI. \
 You can do this by going to the Silence app, selecting "My Vehicles", choosing your scooter, and then going to "**Technical Sheet**". \
 <img src="images/SilenceApp-IMEI.png" alt="IMEI" height="400" />

-If you cannot find your IMEI there is no problem, when you install the server and the scooter attempts to connect to the server you will see the IMEI in the server logs.
+If you cannot find your IMEI there is **no problem**, \
+when you install the server and the scooter attempts to connect to the server you will see the IMEI in the server logs.

 ### Create Configuration File
 Next, copy the '**configuration.template.json**' file and create a new file named '**configuration.json**'. \
-In this file, specify the following parameters:
+In this file, specify the following parameters: \
 - `IMEI`: Enter the IMEI of your Astra module, which you determined in the previous step.
 - `ServerPort`: If you modified this in the module configuration, enter the new value.
 Otherwise, leave it as the default 38955.
 - `bridgeMode`: If set to true, the server will still send data to the Silence server, allowing the Silence app to function normally.